Regarding successful commercial cannabis company — property insurance is an integral piece of the puzzle.

-However, legal considerations surrounding insurance for cannabis operators are incredibly nuanced and cumbersome due to state and federal regulations.
+However, legal considerations surrounding insurance for cannabis companies are incredibly nuanced and cumbersome due to state and federal regulations.
 Furthermore, the many types of property insurance within the scope of cannabis operations are extensive.

 Whether you’re a facility owner or a tenant, property insurance is vital for your cannabis-based business to thrive.
 Soon, you’ll learn how property insurance doubles as a risk management program and who to trust with in-depth property insurance for cannabis operators.